hydpy-dev/OpenDA/demos/openda_projects/README.md

 Note that all examples are thought to explaing the basic configuration of the OpenDa-HydPy wrapper and to check that it is working correctly (at least for the four used algorithms).
-Hence, all example are very simple and do not serve well to evaluate the strengths or weaknesses of the the applied HydPy models and OpenDA algorithms.
+Hence, all example are very simple and do not serve well to evaluate the strengths or weaknesses of the applied HydPy models and OpenDA algorithms.